-If you understand your patterns you can then work accordingly and plan tasks in the day according to when you have peak performance.
-It may seem simple yet it is VERY effective.
+If you understand your patterns, you can then work accordingly and plan tasks in the day according to when you have peak performance.
+It may seem simple, yet it is VERY effective.
 Therefore, you may find that your best time for the type of client work which involves lots of detail is best in the morning when you have lost of energy and the afternoon can be for work which requires more creative skills.

 Motivation for productivity – If you want to be super productive, especially when you are working from home alone, you need to be very self-motivated.
 What motivates you to do your best work?
-If you are doing work which you do not enjoy or are struggling because you do not not have the skills required to complete the task, then you will feel stuck.
-This is where you must be focussed on the work you are accepting as well as ensuring you have other VAs who DO love doing the tasks you do not enjoy or posses the skills where you do not.
-You must be able to work in the flow to achieve results. ?
+If you are doing work which you do not enjoy or are struggling because you do not have the skills required to complete the task, then you will feel stuck.
+This is where you must be focussed on the work you are accepting as well as ensuring you have other VAs who DO love doing the tasks you do not enjoy or possess the skills where you do not.
+You must be able to work in the flow to achieve results.

 What are you doing about interruptions?

-Create a plan to handle those distractions? if a friend calls, politely tell them you will call them when you are out of work time, ensure you make it clear from the start with friends and family that just because you are working from home you are not open to receive visits or phone calls on a social basis until specific times.?
+Create a plan to handle those distractions – what if a friend calls, politely tell them you will call them when you are out of work time, ensure you make it clear from the start with friends and family that just because you are working from home you are not open to receive visits or phone calls on a social basis until specific times.
 Interruptions from clients – ensure your clients know when you are and not available and how to contact you in an emergency.

 It’s easy to tell your clients that it is important to delegate to you so that they can be more productive and in the same breath, in order for you as a VA to be providing sufficient support to your clients means delegating yourself sometimes.
 It is easy to fall into the trap of thinking it’s easier to do it yourself or that if you delegate you will not earn the full hourly rate even.

-As part of the VA Help Desk Monthly Membership Programme we have been talking a lot about whether you are being productive for your VA business as well as for your clients.
-If you an established Virtual Assistant and looking to build an award winning, authentic and awesome VA Business then check out how you can join us.
+As part of the VA Membership Programme, we have been talking a lot about whether you are being productive for your VA business as well as for your clients.
+Read our blog “Why the need for an associate VA?” – https://www.vact.co.uk/why-the-need-for-an-associate-va/ as this could be the solution to helping you become more productive for your business and that of your clients.